gruelbox/orko-wiki/Roadmap.md

 **TARGET RELEASE DATE: w/e 2019-04-08**

-Here is the current set of completed changes which are ready to go out in the next release.

-**Upgrading:**

 This update does not affect the database schema, so if there are problems, it can be easily rolled back to 0.12.2.
 Follow [these instructions](https://github.com/gruelbox/orko/wiki/Upgrading) to upgrade.

 **Enhancements:**